 Top 10 Issues with ETD submission:

-- Chapter headings, table titles, and figure titles do not match table of contents
+4. Chapter headings, table titles, and figure titles do not match Table of Contents

-- A letter from the MU Institutional Review Board is missing.
+10. A letter from the Office of Research Integrity is missing.

 Dr. Teresa Eagle, Dean, CEPD